kingOf0/kingOf0/README.md

  * Android Application Development from GDC Turkey tutorials.
  * JavaFX from www.
  * Python from www.

-## 💬 Ask me about
-*  Minecraft plugin development with Bukkit / Spigot library.
-*  Android application development with kotlin.

 ## 😄 Pronouns
  * Turkish is my primary language.